KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

     : To get started quicker and for testing purposes, you can embed the downloading of curl and jq in the `Task` script and use a base Ubuntu image.

-      > **Note** This is not recommended in production environments.
-VMware recommends that you build
+      > **Note** This option is not recommended in production environments.
+VMware recommends that you
-      > an image with curl and jq with predetermined dependencies and versions.
+      > build your own image with curl and jq so that is has predetermined dependencies and versions.

       For example, in the `Task` YAML: